Skip Ribbon Commands

 There may, sometimes, be other side-effects that are not listed above.
 If you notice anything unusual and are concerned, please contact your doctor or pharmacist.

 Your doctor will instruct you on how much and how often your child should take the medicine.
 Do not take more of the medicine or take it more often than what the doctor tells your child to.
-Most medicine can be taken with or without food.
+Most medicines can be taken with or without food.
 Give the medicine at the same time each day.

 Do not stop taking the medicine without first checking with the doctor.